solodit/solodit_content/reports/Recon Audits/2025-03-23-bold-report.md

 Another part of the supply that is not redeemable is the component of ` calcPendingAggInterest() + aggBatchManagementFees + calcPendingAggBatchManagementFee()` which is technically real debt, but it cannot be redeemed since the debt has yet to be assigned to the appropriate Troves

-# Q-20 Lack of premium on redeeming higher interest troves can lead to all troves having the higher interest rate and still be redeemed - Cold Start Problem
+### [L-20] Lack of premium on redeeming higher interest troves can lead to all troves having the higher interest rate and still be redeemed - Cold Start Problem

-## Impact
+**Impact**

 The following is a reasoned discussion around a possibly unsolved issue around CDP Design